What's With the Millennials?

-Today’s advertising agencies and related market communications, emarketing, PR, marketing consulting and promotional firms are populated by these three generations.
+Today’s advertising agencies and related market communications, digital marketing, PR, marketing consulting and promotional firms are populated by these three generations.
 How effectively they work together, and how effectively they are positioned for the future, has a significant impact on the success of their firm.

 Let’s take a look at each.

 Most agencies today are led by Boomers.
 They are the folks in charge.
-They typically range in age from their mid forties to early sixties.
+They typically range in age from their late forties to early sixties.
 Prime years for most professionals.